Tanya Tucker songs have captured the imagination of fans ever since she took "Delta Dawn" to the Top 10 of the country music charts at age 13.

 From her first No. 1 on Billboard's Hot Country Songs chart (1973's "What's Your Mama's Name") to mile markers in her creative evolution (1986's "One Love at a Time," from comeback album Girls Like Me), she's stayed true to herself.
 Along the way, she inspired such current acts as Brandi Carlile, who co-produced the album that won Tucker her first Grammy Awards: 2019's While I'm Livin'.

 With decades of experience comes a back catalog of potential "greatest hits" candidates from 25 albums and multiple live collections (namely Live at Billy Bob's Texas and Live From the Troubadour).

 As often happens with these lists, what's the best and where it ranks among other great songs is a matter of opinion.
-That said, these 10 cuts define a legendary and ongoing career driven by a true rebel's instantly recognizable singing voice.
+It will always be hard to narrow down highlights from a catalog like Tucker's, so think of these 12 cuts as entry points to a legendary and ongoing career driven by a true rebel's raspy, instantly-recognizable singing voice.